 The contours are hand shaped.
-Unless you have a Computer controlled routing machine.
+Unless you have a computer controlled routing machine.

 You will need a sanding block.
-A good flat piece of wood 4 inches by about twelve.
+A good flat piece of wood six inches by about twelve.
 And the 100 grit sand paper.
 60 or 80 grit is fine too.
-The ideal is to buy a few sanding belts and make a block to fit inside.

-If you have a power grinder, you can get a coarse sanding disk to rapidly rough shape the contours.
+If you have a power grinder, you can get a course sanding disk to rapidly rough shape the contours.
 I really recommend using one, doing this by hand is hard and tedious.
-Any method you can think of to remove a lot of wood fast is recommended.

-Simply draw a line diagonally across the body top to indicate where the contour starts.
-Sanding is self explanatory, just remove anything that doesn't look like a Strat.
+If you are dong it manually, simply draw a line diagonally across the body top to indicate where the contour starts.
+Sanding is self explanatory, just remove anything that doesn't look like a Strat®.

-The rounded edge that you just removed will have to be restored, by hand.
+The rounded edge that you just removed will have to be

+restored, by hand.
 Yepperz, by hand, actually its pretty easy.
-Simply use the same sanding block, first sand a 45% bevel around the edge blending it into the previously routed round-over.
+Simply use the same sanding block, first sand a 45 degree bevel around the edge blending it into the previously routed roundover.
 Now take a second cut with the sand block.
 You're just "eye-balling" it at this point.
 Continue until the round-over is continuous through the contoured top.

-To see if it is correct, hold the body in the sunlight and roll the body, watching the shadow, it will reveal any irregular areas that still need work.
+The Red line indicates the first cut with the sanding block, the red and the green lines indicate the second and third cuts.
+Then it is simply a matter of rounding off the remaining hard angles until they are smooth.
+To see if it is correct, hold the body in the sunlight and roll the body, watching the shadow, it will reveal any irregular areas that need work.

 The back contour is concave, and a little more demanding.
-If you have the ability make a 6 inch X 12 inch sanding block that's rounded along the length.
-Then do it.
+If you have the ability, make a 6 inch X 12 inch sanding block rounded along the length.